vmc-7645/nyt-book-viewer/README.md

 Run test environment (non-production) with `py -3 -m flask_app`.
 Or run in production with normal production setup process.

+I currently have a slightly modified version of the flask code running on a premium PythonAnywhere account: [link to website](https://waveplatform.pythonanywhere.com/main/).

 # TODO

 - [ ] Create API